Emergency Medical Technician

 And AED certificate which is valid for 1 year.

-Open courses are held at our training venues throughout East Anglia or alternatively, courses can be arranged at your site anywhere in the UK (subject to suitability).
+Closed courses are held at our venues in Norwich and Cambridge or alternatively, courses can be arranged at clients' own site anywhere in the UK (subject to suitability).

 Section 1 - (1.2) Glossary